deckhouse/deckhouse/docs/site/_includes/getting_started/global/STEP_CLUSTER_ACCESS.md

 {% endif %}
 {% endif %}

-Connect a DNS domain for Deckhouse services you specified in the ["Cluster Installation"](./step3.html) step in one of the following ways:
+Point a DNS domain for Deckhouse services you specified in the "[Cluster Installation](./step3.html)" step in one of the following ways:
 <div markdown="1">
 <ul><li><p>If you have the DNS server and you can add a DNS records, then we recommend using the following option — add
 {%- if page.platform_code == 'aws' %} CNAME wildcard record for the <code>*.example.com</code> name and the hostname of the load balancer (<code>BALANCER_HOSTNAME</code>)